Visiting the Ziwa Rhino Sanctuary

-On arrival at the Reserve, you will be given a briefing from your ranger guide on how to behave while on this Rhino trek.
-After the briefing, the ranger will guide you through the bush to the location of the rhinos.
-Usually it takes 1 hour but it depends on the location of these wild animals and you can also stay a maximum of one hour in their presence.
-Sometimes different families are within distance of each other, in which case you will get an opportunity to visit more than one group.
+Once at the Reserve, you will be given a briefing from a ranger on how to behave while on this Rhino trek.
+After the briefing, the ranger will lead you through the bush to the location of the rhinos.
+Usually, it takes 1 hour but it depends on the location of these wild animals, and viewing time is a maximum of one hour.
+Sometimes different families are within a distance of each other, in which case you will get an opportunity to visit more than one group.
 While at the Sanctuary you may also encounter a range of other wildlife species including Uganda kobs, oribis, bushbucks, waterbucks among others and a number of other bird species.

-Entrance fee: 45 $
+Entrance fee: 50 USD.